-- SET A GOAL per attendee at a minimum of \$500 in new dollars. - SCHEDULE AN EVENT by applying through the Major Investor Event Grant on realtorparty.realtor.
-Provide several potential dates.
-After your event is approved by NAR, make sure you have 6-8 weeks to execute your event. - TARGET YOUR ATTENDEES by assessing your Association's top producers, as well as current, lapsed, and prospective major investors. - INVITE AND ENROLL your attendee targets.
-Personal phone calls and emails are most effective.
+- SET A GOAL per attendee at a minimum of \$500 in new dollars. - SCHEDULE AN EVENT by applying through the Major Investor Event Grant on NAR, make sure you have 6-8 weeks to execute your event. - as current, lapsed, and prospective major investors. - most effective.